regebro/your-keyboard/lightning.rst

 .. note::

-    So how did you select your keyboard?
-Are you using the keyboard that came with your computer?
     Or did you choose it because it has sharp angles or a Z in the name?

     Is it really adapted to you?